Lonari: Occupation

 From the probable derivation of the word 'Lonari' (lona – salt) it is likely that the hereditary occupation of the caste was once preparing salt, and Lonaris following that occupying are still found in Belgaum district.
 Most of them are now cement makers and charcoal burners.
 They buy lime nodules and burn lime with charcoal and cow-dung cakes in a circular brick kiln.
-Some are husband-men and labourers.

 Food

 They eat the flesh of goats and fowls, as well as fish.
 They drink liquor.
 They eat pakki and kanchi and drink water and smoke with Marathas, Dhangars and Mali.